Constipation, symptoms, causes, Treatment, Prevention, home remedies for constipation

 • Difficulty in passing stool

-• Chronic constipation needs proper health care treatment.
-Constipation happens when your colon absorbs too much water from the waste, which then dried out the stool and making it difficult to push out of the body.
-During this situation, food moves slowly through the digestive tract.
-There is a slight risk of bacterial infection if waste gets into an existing wound in the colon or rectum.
+• Chronic constipation requires appropriate medical attention.
+It occurs when the colon absorbs too much water from the stool, causing it to dry out and making it hard to pass.
+Food moves more slowly through the digestive system during this condition, and there's a slight risk of bacterial infection if waste enters an existing wound in the colon or rectum.

 • Pregnancy